BIBSYSDEV/track-changes-to-aws-terms-and-conditions/customer-agreement.md

 or entity that is not a party to this Agreement.

 11.12 U.S. Government Rights.
-The Services and AWS Content are provided to the U.S. Government as “commercial items,” “commercial computer software,” “commercial computer software documentation,” and “technical data” with the same rights and restrictions generally applicable to the Services and AWS Content.
+The Services and AWS Content are provided to the U.S. Government as “commercial services,” “commercial computer software,” “commercial computer software documentation,” and “technical data” with the same rights and restrictions generally applicable to the Services and AWS Content.
 If you are using the Services and AWS Content on behalf of the U.S.
 Government and these terms fail to meet the U.S. Government’s needs or are inconsistent in any respect with federal law, you will immediately discontinue your use of the Services and AWS Content.
-The terms “commercial item” “commercial computer software,” “commercial computer software documentation,” and “technical data” are defined in the Federal Acquisition Regulation and the Defense Federal Acquisition Regulation Supplement.
+The terms “commercial service” “commercial computer software,” “commercial computer software documentation,” and “technical data” are defined in the Federal Acquisition Regulation and the Defense Federal Acquisition Regulation Supplement.